JoqTheJJ/IC-6400-InvestigacionOperaciones/README.md

-This project is phase 0 of multiples, which corresponds to the final project for the Operations Research course:
+This project is first phase of a multiple phase project which corresponding to the Operations Research course:
-- Deliverable 0: Basic graphical interface and pending program.
+- Assignment 0: Basic graphical interface and pending program.

 To run the project, follow this sequence of commands: